seek-oss/braid-design-system/.changeset/rude-feet-end.md

 **Hidden:** Add `component` support

-Provide a way to customise the DOM element rendered when using `Hidden`.
-If no `component` is specified it will fallback to the current behaviour — a `span` when setting `inline` to `true`, or otherwise a `div`.
+You can now customise the DOM element rendered when using `Hidden`.
+If no `component` is specified, it will fall back to the current behaviour — a `div` by default, or a `span` when setting `inline` to `true`.

 **EXAMPLE USAGE:**
 ```jsx